U.S. flag

 Symptoms

-Cystitis makes you pee more often, which can be painful or cause a burning sensation.
+Cystitis makes you pee more often, and that can be painful or cause a burning sensation.
 So you not only have to go to the toilet more often; going to the toilet can be very unpleasant too.

 The pain might spread across your entire abdomen (belly) or into your back.
 Severe cystitis can make you feel generally ill, weak and irritable, and affect your sleep.